Skip to content

 Community Monitoring

-Our team closely moderates our online community across all digital platforms, and we also utilise Arwen – a leading provider of community management AI tools – to help ensure the interaction and engagement on our social media channels are in line with our guidelines.
+We also utilise Arwen – a leading provider of community management AI tools – to help protect our online spaces, ensuring interactions and engagements on our social media platforms are in line with our Community Guidelines.

 Reporting Abuse

-Social media has the power to unite and connect people from all over the world, but it can also be an outlet for people to share negativity and disrespectful comments.
-Discrimination of any kind has no place in our society and every single one of you has the power to report and stop it if you see it on social media.
+While social media has the power to unite and connect people from all over the world, it can also be an outlet for negativity, abusive and disrespectful interactions.
+Discrimination of any kind has no place in our society.

 Instagram